telerik/fiddler-everywhere-docs/capture-traffic/capturing-traffic-from-terminal.md

 ---
-title: Capturing Traffic from Terminal Applications
+title: Capturing Traffic from Terminal
 description: "Capture HTTPS, WebSocket, and gRPC traffic from terminals and shell applications while using the Fiddler Everywhere proxy application."
 slug: capture-terminal-traffic
 position: 20